collective/plone.recipe.varnish/README.txt

     The size of the cache.

 bind
-    Hostname, and optionally port, on which Varnish should listen for requests.
+    Hostname and port on which Varnish will listen for requests.
 Defaults to 127.0.0.1:8000.

 backends
     Specifies the backend or backends which will process the (uncached)